-We did it in 4 days/3 nights and found the pace to be just right.
-We had plenty of time to chill at camp and even got to sleep in a bit, but we still covered enough distance each day that it was challenging and we were tired at night.
+We did the Paria Canyon hike in 4 days/3 nights and found the pace to be just right.
+We had plenty of time to hang out at camp and even got to sleep in a bit, but we still covered enough distance each day that it was challenging.
 The ranger told us that some people hike it in 3 days/2 nights.
 If that is all the time you have, then it is doable, but be prepared for long days.
 Hiking in the river is surprisingly slow, especially if water levels are high.

 You can see from the map below that there are two alternative trailheads – Buckskin Gulch and Wire Pass – both narrow slot canyons.
 In fact, Buckskin Gulch is considered to be one of the longest slot canyons in the world, and I’ve heard nothing but awesome things about hiking it.
-But for this trip, I chose the White House Trailhead because:
+But for this trip, I chose to start at White House Trailhead for a couple reasons: